sample-accelerators/steeltoe-weatherforecast/README.md

 ## Deploying to Cloud Foundry

 Publish the application locally using the .NET cli.
-The following command will create a publish folder automatically
+The following command will create a publish folder automatically:

 ```
 dotnet publish -o publish Sample.csproj